DAGWorks-Inc/hamilton/docs/integrations/ibis/index.md

 ### Orchestrate Ibis anywhere
 Hamilton is ideal orchestrate for Ibis because it has the lightest footprint and will run anywhere Python does (script, notebook, FastAPI, pyodide, etc.) In fact, the Hamilton library only has 4 dependencies.
 You don't need "framework code" to get started, just plain Python functions.
 When moving to production, Hamilton has all the necessary features to complement Ibis such as swapping components, configurations, and lifecycle hooks for logging, alerting, and telemetry.

 A simple usage pattern of Hamilton + Ibis is to use the [`@config.when` function modifier](../../concepts/function-modifiers.rst).
 In the following example, we have alternative implementations for the backend connection, which will be used for computing and storing results.
-When running your code, specify in your config `backend="duckdb"` or `backend="bigquer"` to swap between the two.
+When running your code, specify in your config `backend="duckdb"` or `backend="bigquery"` to swap between the two.

 ```python
 # ibis_dataflow.py